taiwo2/weather-app/README.md

 ## Features
  User can :
  - Create a new project
- - Create a new to do to the specific project
+ - Create a new Weather app to the specific project
- - Update the weather
+ - Update the weather App
- - Delete the todo

 ## Built with
 - Javascript